oracle-samples/oci-data-science-ai-samples/data_labeling_examples/bulk_labeling_java/README.md

 #Number of Parallel Threads for Bulk Labeling.
 Default is 20
 THREAD_COUNT=30

-# Algorithm that will be used to assign labels to DLS Dataset records : FIRST_LETTER_MATCH, FIRST_REGEX_MATCH, CUSTOM_LABELS_MATCH
+# Algorithm that will be used to assign labels to DLS Dataset records : FIRST_LETTER_MATCH, FIRST_REGEX_MATCH, CUSTOM_LABELS_MATCH, ML_ASSISTED_LABELING
 LABELING_ALGORITHM=FIRST_REGEX_MATCH

 # Comma separated Input Label Set for FIRST_LETTER_MATCH, FIRST_REGEX_MATCH algorithm.
 Each element is a separate label.